How DMP Works

 How Bets Are Selected

-Scoring vs AI Insights
+Recommended Bets vs AI Insights

 - Runs every 5 minutes across thousands of props

-- Deterministic, reproducible computation
+- Deterministic, reproducible — pure rules

 AI Insights (Gemini)